10th April 2026

 A close up of salami and jerky on a stall at York Food Festival

-York Food Festival is quite the affair.
+York Food Festival is a major culinary event.
 It runs events throughout the year, celebrating all the great food and drink the city has to offer, culminating in the main 10-day festival held at the end of September.
 Usually, there are over 150 food and drink stalls, as well as thrilling cooking demonstrations and live music.
 From good old traditional pies to exotic street food, there’s truly something for everyone.

 Where?
 St. Sampsons Square, Parliament Street, York, North Yorkshire, YO1 8SG.